 |1University of Missouri- Kansas City, School of Nursing and Health Studies, Kansas City, Missouri, USA

 2University of Missouri- Kansas City, Department of Biomedical and Health Informatics, School of Medicine, Kansas City, Missouri, USA

-Keywords : Medication Adherence, Infertility, Fertility, Fertilization in Vitro, Women
+Keywords : Medication Adherence, Infertility, Fertility, In vitro Fertilization

-Results: Three articles from 1993 to 2011 were analyzed.
-Sample sizes varied from 30 to 626 subjects withmean oral medication adherence rates ranging from 26% to 81% when used as first-line therapy.
+Results: Three studies conducted during 1993-2011 were analyzed.
+Further, sample sizes varied from 30 to 626 subjects with average rates of oral medication adherence ranging from 26% to 81% when used as the first-line therapy.
 More frequent daily dosing was associated with lower adherence rates.
-Adherence was significantly lower when women were concerned about having side effects or reported three or more side effects versus one or two.
-Women with a body mass index of <23 kg/m²or those who viewed medical treatment as convenient had higher adherence rates.
-None of the studies assessed medication adherence during controlled ovarian hyperstimulation (COH) cycles in conjunction with intrauterine insemination (IUI) or in vitro fertilization (IVF).
+Based on the results, adherence was significantly lower when women were concerned about the side effects of medication adherence or reported 3 or more side effects rather than one or 2 cases.
+Furthermore, women with a body mass index of <23 kg/m² or those who viewed medical treatment as convenient had higher adherence rates.
+It is noteworthy that none of the studies evaluated medication adherence during controlled ovarian hyperstimulation (COH) cycles, along with intrauterine insemination (IUI) or in vitro fertilization (IVF).

 Cite By, Google Scholar